Mumbai City Tour

 The Gateway of India is an arch monument built during the 20th century in Bombay, India.
 The monument was erected to commemorate the landing of King George V and Queen Mary at Apollo Bunder on their visit to India in 1911.

-Built in Indo-Saracenic style, the foundation stone for the Gateway of India was laid on 31 March 1911.
-The structure is an arch made of basalt, 26 metres (85 feet) high.
+Built-in Indo-Saracenic style, the foundation stone for the Gateway of India was laid on 31 March 1911.
+The structure is an arch made of basalt, 26 meters (85 feet) high.
 The final design of George Wittet was sanctioned in 1914 and the construction of the monument was completed in 1924.
 The Gateway was later used as a symbolic ceremonial entrance to India for Viceroys and the new Governors of Bombay.
 It served to allow entry and access to India.

-The Gateway of India is located on the waterfront at Apollo Bunder area at the end of Chhatrapati Shivaji Marg in South Mumbai and overlooks the Arabian Sea.
-The monument has also been referred to as the Taj Mahal of Mumbai, and is the city’s top tourist attraction.
+The Gateway of India is located on the waterfront at the Apollo Bunder area at the end of Chhatrapati Shivaji Marg in South Mumbai and overlooks the Arabian Sea.
+The monument has also been referred to as the Taj Mahal of Mumbai and is the city’s top tourist attraction.

 2. Shree Siddhivinayak Temple Mumbai :

 Dedicated to Lord Ganesha, the popularity and faith of devotees in the Siddhivinayak Temple in Mumbai is inexpressible.
-Built in 1801, the architecture of the temple portrays elegance and beauty.
-The ambience and the atmosphere of the temple will take you into an everlasting world – a blessed world of peace and faith.
+Built-in 1801, the architecture of the temple portrays elegance and beauty.
+The ambiance and the atmosphere of the temple will take you into an everlasting world – a blessed world of peace and faith.
 Each day over 25,000 devotees visit the sacred temple and is even frequently visited by celebrities.

 Attractions of Siddhivinayak Temple:

 ‘Phool Gali‘ (flower street) – There are a lot of shops selling flowers, prasad and puja thalis.